JonatanHogild/FreeIPA_for_virtual_environment/README.md

 ipa sudorule-add-user full-sudo --group sysadmins
 ```

-Add the *authenticate* option to the rule, which disable password-checks:
+Add the *!authenticate* option to the rule, which disable password-checks:
 ```
 ipa sudorule-add-option full-sudo --sudooption='!authenticate'
 ```

-This is necessary for running ansible plays with -become.
+This is necessary for running ansible plays with *-become*.

 Verify:
 ```